Scott Watermasysk presents

 Branch Example

-Derives workspace aud-656 and creates or switches local branch scott/aud-656.
+Derives workspace auto-cd and creates or switches local branch scott/auto-cd.

 Fork Example

-Copies the current managed workspace state into aud-656 and creates local branch scott/aud-656; errors if that branch already exists in the copied workspace.
+Copies the current managed workspace state into auto-cd and creates local branch scott/auto-cd; errors if that branch already exists in the copied workspace.

 Track Example

-Derives workspace foo and checks out a local branch tracking origin/feature/foo; errors if the remote branch is missing or the destination local branch already exists.
+Derives workspace shell-init and checks out a local branch tracking origin/feature/shell-init; errors if the remote branch is missing or the destination local branch already exists.

 stooges init Set up base repo & default workspaces

-stooges add Create new workspaces with optional branches; base-derived runs sync first by default except --track
+stooges add Create workspaces with optional branches and setup controls; base-derived syncs first except --track

-stooges branch Create a workspace from a branch name; syncs base first by default
+stooges branch Create a workspace from a branch name; syncs base first and supports setup controls

-stooges fork Copy the current workspace into a new branched workspace
+stooges fork Copy the current workspace into a new branched workspace; supports setup controls

-stooges track Create a tracked workspace from a remote branch name
+stooges track Create a tracked workspace from a remote branch name; supports setup controls

 stooges sync Fetch & fast-forward the base repo